-Based in Northern Germany, Hamburg Commercial Bank AG (HCOB) is a regional commercial bank with a focus on asset-based lending for CRE, shipping, project finance and corporate lending, with reported total assets of €31.5 billion as of December 2023.
+Based in Northern Germany, Hamburg Commercial Bank AG (HCOB) is a commercial bank with a focus on asset-based lending for CRE, shipping, project finance and corporate lending, with reported total assets of €33.6 billion as of year-end 2024.
 HCOB is the first former Landesbank that transformed into a privately owned bank.
 Since November 2018, the bank has been owned by a consortium of private equity funds led by Cerberus Capital Management L.P. and J.C.
 Flowers & Co.
+As of June 2024, HCOB had 909 full-time equivalent (FTE) employees.